Skip to main content

 Section-by-section guide

-A Buyer Space has nine sections.
-You can hide any section per-Space if it’s not relevant for that deal (a small startup deal might skip ROI; a security-conscious enterprise deal might lead with Documents).
+A Buyer Space has nine prospect-facing sections plus one internal-only section (the Handoff Brief, below).
+You can hide any prospect-facing section per-Space if it’s not relevant for that deal (a small startup deal might skip ROI; a security-conscious enterprise deal might lead with Documents).

 Free-text intro at the top of the Space.
 Use it to greet the evaluation team by name, frame the deal in their words, and set expectations for what they’ll find below.
 One short paragraph beats a wall of text.